 With the exception of Property Investors Network, which has attracted City Hosts to manage local events in a similar way to GeniusU, the other companies in the Group including the IPO Acquisitions do not currently have a systemized plan to attract faculty partners or community partners, and the partners they do have are largely accrediting bodies and government institutions.
-Our plan is to introduce our partner certification process and conversion model to each of the four IPO Acquisitions, as covered above in the 'Our Genius Curriculum', 'Our Conversion Model' and 'Our Four-Step Growth Model' sections of this prospectus.
+These have been covered elsewhere in this Annual Report.
+Our plan is to introduce our partner certification process and conversion model to each of the four IPO Acquisitions, as covered above in the 'Our Genius Curriculum', 'Our Conversion Model' and 'Our Four-Step Growth Model' sections of this Annual Report.